Kabardian grammar

-Eastern Circassian grammar (Къэбэрдеибзэ адыгабзэ) is the grammar of standard East Circassian also known as Kabardian, as spoken and written by the Kabardian and Besleney communities primarily in the Kabardino-Balkarian Republic and Karachay-Cherkessian Republic in Russia.
+The standard Kabardian language, also known as Eastern Circassian, is spoken and written by the Kabardian and Besleney communities primarily in the Kabardino-Balkarian Republic and Karachay-Cherkessian Republic in Russia.

-Eastern Circassian is ergative–absolutive, predominantly marks head final and its normal word order is SOV (Subject-Object-Verb).
+Karbardian is ergative–absolutive, predominantly marks head-finally and has a constituent word order of subject–object–verb (SOV).
 Its nouns are remarkably simple, only marking for 2 numbers and case (which is frequently optional).
 Its verbal morphology however is the most complex part of the language, being inflected with suffixes and prefixes, making it very agglutinative and polysynthetic.
 A verb can be marked for several persons (polypersonality), number, tense, mood, causative and with a large array of preverbs.
-Notions such as "can", "must", and "if", usually expressed as separate words in most European languages, are typically expressed with verbal suffixes in Eastern Circassian.
+Notions such as "can", "must", and "if", usually expressed as separate words in most European languages, are typically expressed with verbal suffixes in Karbardian.

 Ergative–absolutive

 Kabardian is an ergative–absolutive language.
 Unlike nominative–accusative languages, such as English, where the single argument of an intransitive verb ("She" in the sentence "She walks.") behaves grammatically like the agent of a transitive verb ("She" in the sentence "She finds it."), in ergative–absolutive language the subject of an intransitive verb behaves like the object of a transitive verb, and differently from the agent of a transitive verb.

 The following examples demonstrate an ergative–absolutive case marking system: